marvinhm/hyperion/README.md

 # hyperion

-A frontend exercise using React and Bootsrap v3.2.0.
+A frontend exercise using React and Bootstrap v3.2.0.

 ## Technologies